 - For office visits: Your insurance plan's Evidence of Benefits statement, or an itemized receipt or bill from the provider.
-It should include the provider's name, the patient's name, a description of the service, the original date of service and your portion of the charge. - For over-the-counter expenses: An itemized cash register receipt showing the merchant's name, the name and cost of the item purchased and the date.
-For some over-the-counter medications, a medical determination form completed by a doctor may be required. - For prescription drugs: A pharmacy statement showing the patient's name, the prescribing physician, the prescription number, the name of the drug, its cost and the date the prescription was filled.
+It should include the provider's name, the patient's name, a description of the service, the original date of service and your portion of the charge. - For prescription drugs: A pharmacy statement showing the patient's name, the prescribing physician, the prescription number, the name of the drug, its cost and the date the prescription was filled.